 Now with a water consistency of approximately 90 percent, the cardboard paste is thinned and dried multiple times until it achieves the correct consistency, after which it is dried one final time and shaped to the required size, before being rolled onto a large reel.
 These reels are then ready to be converted back into cardboard items within the same facility, or they are transported to an outside converter factory.

 At Rubicon®, we help businesses large and small find appropriate recycling solutions for all of their waste streams in order to keep as much material out of landfills as possible, and live by our mission to end waste, in all of its forms.
 (If you’re wondering what you can recycle, we have you covered.)

-If you are interested in speaking with us about how we can help improve your cardboard recycling efforts, you can reach out to me directly at email@example.com, or contact our sales team at (844) 479-1507.
+If you have any questions, or you are interested in how we can help improve your cardboard recycling efforts, please reach out to Rubicon’s Circular Solutions team directly at email@example.com.

 Jackie Beason is Director of Commodity Sales at Rubicon.
 To stay ahead of Rubicon’s announcements of new partnerships and collaborations around the world, be sure to follow us on LinkedIn, Facebook, and Twitter, or contact us today.